Updated November 30, 2016

 Epilepsy is a brain disorder that causes repeated seizures, episodes of abnormal electrical activity in the brain that cause convulsions or changes in behavior.
 Epilepsy can be caused by cerebral palsy, brain injury, brain infections, stroke, or brain tumor, but much of the time the cause is unknown.

-Some types of epilepsy cause convulsions and loss of consciousness, while other types cause staring spells.
-While most cases of epilepsy can be treated successfully with medicines, about 35-40% of people have "medically refractory,” or intractable, epilepsy, meaning that medication does not prevent seizures.
+Some types of epilepsy cause convulsions and loss of consciousness, while other types cause staring spells and altered awareness.
+While most cases of epilepsy can be treated successfully with medication, about 35-40% of people have "medically refractory epilepsy,” or "intractable epilepsy," meaning that medication does not prevent seizures.

 There are several types of epilepsy, which cause various types of seizures:

 Adults with epilepsy may be eligible for Social Security disability insurance (SSDI, for those who paid taxes into the Social Security system) or Supplemental Security Income (SSI, for low-income people).
 To qualify for either SSI or SSDI, epileptic seizures have to occur regularly (see below).

 Because epilepsy is often controlled with medication, it is not always a disabling illness.
 Social Security examiners will want to see evidence that your condition is disabling even though you are taking your medication.

 The SSA sets out what’s required to get disability benefits for epilepsy in disability listing 11.02.
 Note that, because it can take several months of taking medication to control seizures, especially if the medication needs to be adjusted, you must have taken your prescribed medication for at least three months before applying for disability benefits.
 In addition, if your doctor has told you to abstain from alcohol, and you haven’t, you won’t be considered to have followed prescribed treatment for three months.
 (Alcohol use can increase the risk of seizures and weaken the effect of anticonvulsant drugs.)